Woman's Kia with fire risk recall goes up in flames: 'Very, very lucky'

 Driver Jasmine Lee is thankful she was able to get out of her car right before it went up in flames.

-She tells ABC11 Troubleshooter she was driving her 2013 Kia Sol when all of a sudden she heard a noise.
+She tells ABC11 Troubleshooter she was driving her 2013 Kia Soul when all of a sudden she heard a noise.

 "I heard like a pop or something like under my hood and the car just disabled, like, all the lights came on and the car just cut off.
 It was still moving because of the momentum of the car running."